 "Loving Creator God, thank you for your wonderful offer of forgiveness and new life.
 I admit that I've lived my life so far without you, doing my own thing, going my own way.
 I've fallen short.
 I now turn from all I know to be wrong.
 Thank you that Yeshua died in my place paying the penalty for my wrongdoing.
 Please forgive me and give me a clean heart.
 Fill me with your joy and peace, and from now on may your Holy Spirit be my guide."

-By praying, and sincerely meaning, the above prayer you have begun a relationship with your Creator.
+By sincerely praying the above prayer you have begun a relationship with your Creator.
 Yeshua once said that He did not come to condemn but to save us.
 As we allow Him to clear the dross from our lives, we experience a unity with our Creator that we never thought possible.
-Let His love enfold you today as you draw close to Him and invite Him to be Lord of your life.
+Let His love enfold you today as you draw close to Him and invite Him to take charge of your life.
 Yeshua deserves our praise and adoration, but He also wants to know what's on our heart.
 We can come to Him when we've messed up too, and He forgives us and gives us a new start.
 Of course it's only the limitations of human language that describe God as 'Him'*.
 He is far more than a man or woman; He is above and beyond all that we can imagine.
 Yet we can get to know Him in a personal way as we spend time in prayer and reading His message to us, the Bible.